ace-design/JustificationDiagram/README.md

       run: echo -e "[Label of the accomplish task or support]" >> output/realization/realization.txt
 ```

-## Information
+## Action

-The information file is a json file that contains all additional information for a node (like the information to verify or the reference).
+The action file is a json file that contains all additional information for a node (like the information to verify or the reference).

 For example, if you have a node with a "Validated Architecture" label and you want to add a "archi1" reference, you should write this :

-### informationReference.json
+### ActionReference.json

 ```
 [